Tokelon/tokTales-docs/README.md

 > Contains API reference and other documents for **[tokTales Engine](https://github.com/Tokelon/tokTales)**.

+## How to Use

+These documents are meant to be used as the reference for this project.

+For more resources see **[Resource Hub](https://github.com/Tokelon/tokTales/wiki/Resources)**.

 ## API Reference

 The Javadoc generated from all **tokTales Engine** modules.